-- May be life-saving if a graft becomes available.
-Various artificial liver devices have been developed and they may bridge the gap until transplant or spontaneous recovery.
-These include a bio-artificial liver.
+- Liver transplantation may be life-saving if a graft becomes available.
+Artificial liver devices have been developed and they may bridge the gap until transplant or spontaneous recovery.

 - Infection is a great problem.
 Spontaneous peritonitis is common, as is infection of one of the access lines.
 Opportunistic infection and pneumonia may occur.